 Does Scalp Inflammation Cause Hair Loss?

-Other scalp inflammation-causing conditions include dermatitis, psoriasis, ringworm, seborrhea, eczema, and a rare, genetically-passed on disease known as frontal fibrosing alopecia.
+Other scalp inflammation-causing conditions include seborrheic dermatitis, psoriasis, ringworm, scalp redness, permanent hair loss, male pattern hair loss, seborrhea, eczema, and a rare, genetically-passed on disease known as frontal fibrosing alopecia.
 You can potentially slow this type of hair loss with certain medications, at-home treatments, and laser hair therapy.
 However, we need more clinical studies and research to fully test their efficacy.

 Additionally, fungus is also clinically proven to cause inflammatory responses.
 Unfortunately, it often resides between the epidermis and dermis junctions of the scalp.
 Yes, you read this right.
 Fungus– the same kind that can spread in your toenails as athlete’s foot and can be caught with simple human contact.
 In fact, most people have scalp fungus and don’t know it.

 If you’ve just reached for your mirror, please put it back because you can’t see fungus with the visible eye.
-You can only see its unfortunate consequences, which is dandruff.
+You can only see its unfortunate consequences, which are scaly patches, itchy scalp, dandruff, dead skin cells, and possibly even temporary hair loss.
 What you can do, however, is eradicate the invasive species.
 In the case of nails, we look to an OTC medication (a compound called tolnaftate).
 In the case of hair, you are prescribed a synthetic antifungal medication in shampoo form.
 The three most effective ones belong to the azole family and consist of climbazole, ketoconazole and miconazole.

 What this Means for You